 Yes we do.
 Empire Tickets has tickets no matter where Wicked plays you can have premium tickets.

-We have Wicked Albuquerque Tickets, Wicked Atlanta Tickets, Wicked Baltimore Tickets, Wicked Calgary Tickets, Wicked Durham Tickets, Wicked Hartford Tickets, Wicked Las Vegas Tickets, Wicked London Tickets, Wicked Los Angeles Tickets, Wicked Miami Tickets, Wicked New Haven Tickets, Wicked New York Tickets, Wicked Salt Lake City Tickets, Wicked San Diego Tickets, Wicked San Jose Tickets, Wicked Seattle Tickets, Wicked Winnipeg Tickets, Wicked Portland Tickets, and more.
+We have Wicked Atlanta Tickets, Wicked Baltimore Tickets, Wicked Denver Tickets, Wicked Detroit Tickets, Wicked Durham Tickets, Wicked Greenville Tickets, Wicked Hartford Tickets, Wicked Las Vegas Tickets, Wicked London Tickets, Wicked Los Angeles Tickets, Wicked Miami Tickets, Wicked New Haven Tickets, Wicked New York Tickets, Wicked Norfolk Tickets, Wicked Portland Tickets, Wicked San Diego Tickets, Wicked Seattle Tickets, Wicked Tempe Tickets, and more.

 Check out all Theatre Tickets Empire Tickets has available, including Oklahoma City theatre tickets and other major cities like Broadway Tickets in New York, Atlanta theatre tickets, Chicago theatre tickets, Las Vegas theatre tickets and more.
 View Theatre Tickets by City or view the complete Theatre Tickets list.

 Wicked is a musical that premiered on Broadway in October 2003.
 It is touted as the untold story of the witches of Oz and is loosely based on the best selling novel Wicked: The Life and Times of the Wicked Witch of the West by Gregory Maguire.
 The musical features music and lyrics by Stephen Schwartz and book by Winnie Holzman.
 With musical staging by Tony Award winner Wayne Cilento, Wicked is directed by 2003 and 2004 Tony winner Joe Mantello.